-An eligible expense is a healthcare supply or service covered by one of the plans.
+An eligible expense is a healthcare Service covered by one of the plans.
 An Eligible Expense under this Plan is:

 - An Allowable Charge.

 - For a Service that is Medically Necessary and Appropriate.

 - Covered, at least in part, under the Plan.